SpaceForever/Spiral-Labs/Your Emotions Aren't You.md

 # Your Emotions Aren't You

 Once you learn a bit of evolutionary psycology, you are enlightned to an incredibly useful framing device.
-Which is that there is no one 'you'.
+Which is that there is no singular 'you'.
 In fact, there are two *parts* of you taking residence inside your brain, each with different goals and desires.

-Call them [System 1 and System 2](), or [the Elephant and the Rider](), or [the Thinking Brain and the Feeling Brain](), or the [Instant Gratification Monkey and the Higher Mind](), or your [God and your monkey](), whichever suits your fancy.
+Call them [System 1 and System 2](), or [the Elephant and the Rider](), or [the Thinking Brain and the Feeling Brain](), or the [Primative Mind and the Higher Mind](), or your [God and your monkey](), whichever suits your fancy.
 The large, large array of names for the excact same idea should show you how deeply rooted this concept is.
+I think Wait But Why's Primative Mind and Higher Mind catpure the idea best.

 The internal conflicts everyone faces which we've comfortably come to refer to as "the human condition" are all conflicts between these two minds taking residence in your head: